BUTCHERY DEMONSTRATION WITH Andrea “Guido” Falaschi from Macelleria Falaschi

 (FOR SIGN-UP THE WEEK BEFORE MAIALATA)

 Cathy is at the heart of Maialata, as co-founder of the event, and she finds great joy in sharing her culinary techniques.
-This year, she welcomes her dear friend Sara Jenkins to host an in-depth cooking class for you.
-From raw ingredients, Cathy and Sara will demonstrate how to make pici; a thick, hand-rolled pasta, like fat spaghetti.
-While you’re rolling up your sleeves to construct the pasta, a light ragù will be simmering, and at the end of the class everyone will try the pasta with with the sauce.
+From raw ingredients, Cathy will demonstrate how to make potato gnocchi; a soft, pillow-like, dumpling.
+While you’re rolling up your sleeves to construct the gnocchi, a light sauce will be simmering, and at the end of the class everyone will try the pasta with with the sauce.
+This is our most popular class!

 You've never seen pasta dough handled like Rick does it!
 He's a master pasta-maker and will show you how to dirty up an apron while making an egg-based stuffed pasta that will be sampled at the end of class.
 If you’ve ever thought of making little pillows of pasta, full of savory joy like cheese and herbs, this class will show you the way.
 Plus, rubbing elbows with Rick will give you access to ask the pasta master all your questions, and become even more ready to impress your friends at home with a pasta party.